-The Arts Council’s Professional Development for Artists (PDA) Grant Program was established in recognition of the value and important contributions of creative individuals to the cultural vitality of the Hillsborough County.
-The program’s intent is to support and develop a vibrant, creative community that inspires, energizes and stimulates prosperity for residents and visitors alike.
+The Arts Council recognizes that creative individuals make important contributions to the cultural vitality of the Hillsborough County.
+Through grants we can support artists and develop a vibrant, creative community that inspires, energizes and stimulates prosperity for residents and visitors alike.

 2019 Grant Program

 Beginning this year, the Arts Council is using an online system for all grant proposal applications.
-Application forms are filled out online.
-Certain documents and current work samples are uploaded to us through the online system.
+All application forms are filled out online with certain documents and current work samples uploaded to us through the online system.

-Artists may apply for funds for one of two proposal purposes:
+Artists may apply for up to $2,000 for one of two purposes:

 - Education Experience – residency, workshop, conference

 The PDA grant program is reimbursement-based, meaning you must be able to pay for your proposal expenses and receive reimbursement after submitting paid receipts.

 - An active literary, performing or visual artist with commitment to your art career

 - Able to show successful experience as an emerging or established artist

 - Must be 21 years of age or older